Tattoos that make you think of France

 photo source: summerfaith96

-If you’re a home chef with mad chopping skills, a knife tattoo might be for you.
-One popular motif is to tattoo the French culinary phrase “Mise en place”- which means “putting in place” or “everything in its place.”
-In a professional and even a home kitchen, it’s the preparation of dishes and ingredients before the beginning of service.
+A chef knife is the perfect tattoo for home chefs and professional chefs with mad chopping skills.
+Take it a step further with a cooking term such as “Mise en place”- which means “putting in place” or “everything in its place.”
+It’s the preparation of dishes and ingredients before the beginning of service.

 French food and wine tattoos

 France is the founding country of dozens of famous foods and is known globally for its production of the perfect wines, brilliant cheeses and scrumptious breakfast pastries.
 If you’re a foodie then the possibilities are endless when it comes to French cuisine-inspired ink.